2018 Jaguar XJ

 The XJ is a full-size luxury sedan that represents a departure from Jaguar's formerly conservative design practices.
-For the latest model year, this athletic and coddling four-door gained a new supercharged V6 base engine in addition to an available all-wheel-drive system.
+It's positioned at the top of the British brand's lineup.

 The XJ's interior was also seriously re-worked for the latest generation.
 Taking little in the way of influence from the smaller XF, the XJ features a unique, wrap-around dash, complete with plenty of wood and leather accents.
 A large LCD screen is front and center while rounded air vents give the XJ's cabin an air of sportiness.